 - Grinds grain into very fine flour

-- Small rocks or metal pieces will damage and misalign the wheels.
+- Small rocks or metal pieces will damage and cause a misalignment of the wheels.

 - Even on the coarsest setting the flour comes out fine.
 (You won’t be able to crack wheat.)